"Oculi plus vident quam oculus" - "Several eyes see more than only one"

 Please Read Before Making a Recommendation or Specific Placement:

-We strive to honor all user feedback and discussion when considering the final placement of any title.
-We strongly recommend the inclusion of your placement in the following format:
+We attempt to honor all user feedback and discussion when considering the final placement of any title.
+We strongly recommend your review in the following format:

 How it works:

-We welcome opinions on all blu-rays, no matter how controversial or how long a title has enjoyed its placement.
+We welcome opinions on all Blu-rays, no matter how controversial or how long a title has enjoyed its placement.
 Final placements are often the result of weighing a wide range of recommendations.
 Often there is no majority opinion on any given title and a certain level of disagreement is expected given the subjective tastes and biases of each participant in the thread.
 Opinions and placements can change over time depending on group consensus and the evolution of the Blu-ray format.
-The best way to make sure your point of view is represented is writing a review with a recommendation in the format just laid out.
+The best way to make sure your point of view is represented in the final decision, is writing a review with a recommendation in the proper format

-Notice: For the purposes of this tier system we do not take director's intent into consideration when evaluating the visual quality of each Blu-ray.
+Notice: For the purposes of this system we do not take director's intent into consideration when evaluating the visual quality of each Blu-ray.
 This list represents an absolute ranking system, where every available Blu-ray's picture quality is directly compared against every other release.
-Those who are interested may want to use the thread search feature to peruse the individual reviews that contributed to these placements for further clarification.
+Those interested may want to use the thread search feature to peruse the individual reviews that contributed to these placements, for further clarification.
 Tier placements can change over time as feedback warrants.

 Tier Zero - Blu (Reference)